CyberFlameGO/svnpython/Doc/library/pickle.rst

    reading, a :mod:`StringIO` object, or any other custom object that meets this interface.

 :class:`Unpickler` objects have one (or two) public methods:

-   .. method:: load()
+.. method:: Unpickler.load()

    Read a pickled object representation from the open file object given in the constructor, and return the reconstituted object hierarchy specified therein.

    This method automatically determines whether the data stream was written in binary mode or not.

-   .. method:: noload()
+.. method:: Unpickler.noload()

    This is just like :meth:`load` except that it doesn't actually create any objects.
 This is useful primarily for finding what's called "persistent ids" that may be referenced in a pickle data stream.
 See section :ref:`pickle-protocol` below for more details.

    **Note:** the :meth:`noload` method is currently only available on :class:`Unpickler` objects created with the :mod:`cPickle` module.
    :mod:`pickle` module :class:`Unpickler`\ s do not have the :meth:`noload`
    method.

 What can be pickled and unpickled?